Electronic voting in Belgium

 Electronic voting in Belgium started in 1991 when two locations were chosen to experiment on different electronic voting systems during the 24 November 1991 general elections.
 The law of 16 July 1991 to permit this experiment was passed by an absolute majority with no opposition at all.
 One of the systems tested was based on a touch panel similar to those used in the Netherlands.
 The other system, still in use in 2004, is based on a magnetic card and an electronic ballot marking device with a light pen.

+The experiments in 1991 were carried out in the Dutch-speaking municipality of Waarschoot (East Flanders) and the French-speaking municipality of Verlaine (Liège) during the general election of 24 November 1991.

-In 1994 the electronic voting experiment was extended to around 22% of the Belgian population.
+In 1994 (European and local elections) the electronic voting experiment was extended to around 22% of the Belgian population.
 Every kind of voting area was tested: big cities, small villages, French speaking, Dutch speaking or legally speaking both languages.

 In 1999 the system was extended to 44% of the population.
 However, due to lobbying from groups like PourEva and increasing doubt about the system, new tests were done and more controls were added.
 The most important test is the introduction of optical reading of paper ballots in two areas.
 This test was scheduled for 3 elections up to 2003 and was not re-conducted.
 The test was successful and gave no problems, despite this being the first election to use it.
 Optical reading of eVoting is Voter Verified Paper Audit Trail and guarantees the possibility of a human recount.
 The extra control introduced is the creation of an expert committee to monitor the electronic election process.
 That committee discovered the high dependency of the ministry of interior toward the vendor of the eVoting system.